 - Temporarily activate Salesforce -legacy system integration to enable two-way sync of the records that were uploaded in Salesforce.
 Check if the integration works as expected and the sanctity of data in both the systems is intact.

-- Insert test records (with the integration enabled) and update an existing data in Salesforce and Legacy system to see if the integration is working as expected.
+- Insert test records (with the integration enabled) and update existing data in Salesforce and Legacy system to see if the integration is working as expected.

 - Get the stakeholders validation on data in both the systems.